 What will happen during my hearing?

 Unrepresented injured workers must appear at their initial hearing.
-If the injured worker doesn’t attend the hearing, then the insurance company can ask the judge to dismiss the request for hearing.
+If the injured worker doesn’t attend the hearing, then the insurance company will ask the judge to dismiss the request for hearing.

 At hearings involving unrepresented workers, the administrative law judge will question the injured worker about their injury.
 Once the judge completes their questioning, the attorney for the insurance company will then ask the injured worker questions.
 Once this is complete, the injured worker has the right to ask questions of their witnesses, if any are present.